dmurvihill/motion-sdk/docs/markdown/motion-sdk.limitererror.attemptedkey.md

 ## LimiterError.attemptedKey property

-The rate limiter key that was attempted
+The rate limiter key that was attempted.

 **Signature:**